sunpy/sunpy/docs/guide/installation/advanced.rst

 - `matplotlib <https://matplotlib.org/>`__ 2.2.2 or later.

+These packages that will be installed as dependencies by default and are the ones required to import the core datatypes `~sunpy.map`, `~sunpy.timeseries` and `~sunpy.spectra`.

-SunPy also depends on other packages for optional features.
+sunpy also depends on other packages for optional features.
-However, note that these only need to be installed if those particular features are needed.
+However, note that these only need to be installed if those you have requested them when you pip install them.
-SunPy will import even if these dependencies are not installed.
+They are installed by default if you use the conda-forge sunpy package.

+The following optional packages are:

 - `sqlalchemy <https://www.sqlalchemy.org>`__: For the `~sunpy.database` package.